Socialism in Egypt: 1919 Revolution

-After the war, a group of nationalist politicians led by Saad Zaghloul demanded an Egyptian delegation (Arabic: Wafd) to demand Egyptian independence at the Paris peace conference.
+After the war, a group of nationalist politicians led by Saad Zaghloul formed an Egyptian delegation (Arabic: Wafd) to demand Egyptian independence at the Paris Peace Conference.
 However, the British colonial administrators refused, sparking the 1919 Egyptian revolution.
-The resulting mass protests of Egyptians and the struggle between the liberal Wafd party, the conservative monarchy and the British eventually culminated in declaration of Egyptian independence in 1922, the Egyptian Constitution of 1923, and the election of Zaghloul as prime minister in 1924.
-Egyptian workers were pivotal during the revolution; labor uprisings and strikes paralyzed the economy in what was the first mass movement in Egyptian history as Egyptians began to develop both a national and class consciousness.
+The resulting mass protests of Egyptians and the struggle between the liberal Wafd party, the conservative monarchy and the British eventually culminated in the Declaration of Egyptian Independence in 1922, the Egyptian Constitution of 1923, and the election of Zaghloul as prime minister in 1924.
+Egyptian workers were pivotal during the revolution; labor uprisings and strikes paralyzed the economy in what was the first mass movement in Egyptian history, as Egyptians began to develop both a national and class consciousness.
 Peasants (called fallaheen in Arabic) cut railway and communication lines to weaken British retributive violence.
-After Zaghloul and the Wafd were arrested on March 8th, tram workers and taxi drivers went on strike, a few days later, all forms of transportation ceased to exit.
-By the 29th, management agreed to create a council to investigate claims of abuse by tram workers, but the workers demanded for representatives to participate in the council on an equal basis.
-In the end, the government agreed to the worker's demands, including higher wages.
+After Zaghloul and the Wafd were arrested on March 8, tram workers and taxi drivers went on strike, a few days later, all forms of transportation ceased to exist.
+By the 29th, management agreed to create a council to investigate claims of abuse by tram workers, but the workers demanded that representatives participate in the council on an equal basis.
+In the end, the government agreed to the workers' demands, including higher wages.
 Wage workers refused to work unless Zaghloul and the Wafd were freed and demanded complete independence.
 The British compared the situation in Egypt with the Russian Revolution around the same time: